thomas26215/Obsidian/Projets/En cours/Anglais rendu.md

 - **Consistency**: Maintain a consistent shape, design, and feel for all buttons.
 - **Design Task**: Creating a unique set of buttons can be challenging, especially for sites with many clickable items.
 - **Implementation**: Develop a unique button set for your site, ensuring they are easily identifiable and consistent in design.

+# Homepage design
+Based on the provided information, here's a breakdown of elements that should be above or below the fold on a homepage:

+**Above the fold :**
+1. Headline: "What does your company do?"
+2. Sub-headline: "What problems do you solve for me?"
+3. Primary call-to-action: This prompts visitors to take action, such as "Call us now" or "Click for a free quote."
+4. Images or videos that illustrate your message.
+5. Logo.
+6. Navigation bar.

+**Below the fold :**
+1. Benefits list: Focus on how visitors will benefit from your offerings.
+2. Trust indicators: Include customer success stories, testimonials, professional accreditations, and media quotes.
+3. Features list: Highlight what customers will get when they make a purchase.
+4. Blog articles, company announcements, event schedules, industry updates, and location map.

+The content above the fold should capture visitors' attention immediately and encourage them to explore further.
+It should include essential information about your company's offerings and what sets you apart.
+Below the fold content provides additional details, testimonials, and resources to support the above-the-fold content and further engage visitors who continue scrolling.